LaylBongers/shift-inc/plan.md

 - Make robots carry food blobs to buildings to build them (find a path)         13:30 - 16:00   13:53 - 16:55
                                                                                                 FOOD
                                                                                                 18:49 - 23:09

+# Day 3
-- Require shapeshift construction bots to be built                              16:00 - 18:00
+- Require shapeshift construction bots to be built                              11:00 - 12:00
-                                                                                FOOD
-- Require the construction bots to be given food blobs                          20:00 - 22:00
+- Require the construction bots to be given food blobs                          12:00 - 13:00
-- Show blood vein.
-22:00 - 00:00
-- Require shapeshift construction bots to be able to move to blood vein         00:00 - 02:00
+- Make a bar tick down, requiring the player to deliver enough food blobs to    13:00 - 15:00 shapeshift construction bots in time.

 Low priority:
 - Make robots collect floating blobs to storage if not needed elsewhere